DamianDominoDavis/xwolf/README.md

 # xwolf

-Ray tracing engine with lighting.
-Navigate through a Minecraft-textured maze using your arrow keys, and ESC to quit.
+Ray casting with motion, texture and light.
+Navigate through a Minecraft-textured maze using your arrow keys (ESC to quit).

 ### config